Olivia Munn’s Breast Cancer Risk Assessment – What It Is and What It Means for You

 And a partial family history of breast and ovarian cancer

-You plug in your info, and the model gives you a percentage estimate of your lifetime breast cancer risk.
+You plug in your information, and the model gives you a percentage estimate of your lifetime breast cancer risk.

 For example:

-👉 The average woman has about a 12% lifetime risk of developing breast cancer.👉 If your score is 20% or higher, the guidelines recommend adding yearly breast MRIs to your screening plan – along with mammograms.
+👉 The average woman has about a 12% lifetime risk of developing breast cancer.👉 If your score is 20% or higher, you are considered high-risk.

 Risk models are helpful, but no model is perfect.
 Here’s what to keep in mind: